rolandyuwy/tp/docs/team/bchenghi.md

   * Implemented undo/redo commands.
     * What it does: allows the user to undo all previous commands one at a time.
 Preceding undo commands can be reversed by using the redo command.
     * Justification: This feature benefits users greatly as it provides them with an easy way to remedy any incorrect input entered into the application, improving the user-friendliness of the application.
     * Highlights: This enhancement affected commands that were added after implementation, and will affect commands added in the future.
-It required discussions with team members who implemented commands that were undoable, and we discussed the method of implementation for new commands.
+It required discussions with team members who implemented commands that were undoable, and we discussed the method of implementation for those commands.
     * Credits: *{https://github.com/se-edu/addressbook-level4 was referenced for this feature, but changes were made to fit into the architecture of the application}*

   * Added conditions for duplicate food items.